 Shirt stays can be a little embarrassing when it comes to your love life, but they’re great for unruly shirts.
 The stay attaches to the bottom of your shirt and is held in place by attaching the other end to your socks or around your foot.
 Note that some types of stays are visible when you sit down or cross your legs.

 There are four kinds of shirt stays to keep dress shirts in place:

 Short undershirts are a common reason why dress shirts ride up.
 If your undershirt isn’t long enough, it will untuck and create bulk around your waist, which isn’t a good look on anyone.
 Buy an extra-long undershirt and stop your dress shirts from bunching!

 Long undershirts also give you coverage if you’re wearing a white or light-weight dress shirt.
 The best undershirts absorb sweat and prevent sweat and deodorant from staining your dress shirts.

-All Ejis undershirts have added length, so they stay tucked in all day.
+All Ejis undershirts (buy in our shop or on Amazon) have added length, so they stay tucked in all day.
 They are available in cotton or micro modal fabric; three styles and three colors.
 Look sharp and stay dry!